Gricad/calcul/_drafts/2017-07-04-nix-tutorial.markdown

 }
 ```

+At this step, you can use "attributes" to add variants of the package or
-If you want to install both versions of this package you have to use two differents derivations with two different names (hypre-openmpi and hypre-openmpi-lapack).
+to use two differents derivations with two different names (hypre-openmpi and hypre-openmpi-lapack).

 For advanced usages, the same nix expression can be used to produce the different versions as shown in this example:

 ```